 The application is available in your MySchools account.
 You may also get this form from your middle school guidance counselor.
-Private and parochial school students.should ask their guidance counselor or high school placement counselor for assistanc.
+Private and parochial school students should ask their guidance counselor or high school placement counselor for assistance.

 The code for the Manhattan campus is M51A and the Code for the Queens campus is Q74B.

-You will only need to fill out the assessment registration and take the assessment once.
-However, you need to indicate on your assessment that you are applying to both schools in order to be considered for both.
+You will only need to take the assessment once.
 You must also list BHSEC Manhattan and BHSEC Queens as two separate choices on your DOE High School Application.

 You may only take the assessment once during the academic school year.
-Students may take an assessment at either location to apply to the Manhattan campus, the Queens campus, or both.
-Students should choose the site that is most convenient for taking the assessment and for attending an interview.
 If applying to both campuses, students only need to take the exam one time.

 Official notification of acceptance to all New York City public high schools is sent by the Department of Education to the middle school guidance counselors and to each student’s MY SCHOOLS account.
-The notification is usually sent out in March.
-Check here https://www.schools.nyc.gov for more information.
-FOR 2021: Families and middle schools will begin receiving High School Admissions Matches Friday, May 21, 2021 after 12pm.
-Check your MySchools account or contact your guidance counselor for assistance.
-You may also visit the NYC Department of Education website for more information.
+The notification date is determined by the Department of Education’s Office of Enrollment.